Accessibility Maturity Model and Roles

 An organization can use the Accessibility Maturity Model to gauge its current status.
 Using the Business Disability Forum's model, an organization would assess its progress on a scale of 1-5:

-• Level 3: Repeatable: Accessibility processes are established and are generally followed when developing e-learning content.
+• Level 3: Repeatable: Accessibility processes are established and are generally followed when developing content.

 • Level 5: Optimimal: The organization is innovative in accessibility practices, actively improves them and shares these practices with the wider community.

-• Vision and Strategy: Building a vision and aligning implementation strategies for accessibility in e-learning content.
+• Vision and Strategy: Building a vision and aligning implementation strategies for accessibility in content.

-• Collaboration: Sustaining ongoing commitment to and collaboration on accessibility practices within the e-learning team.
+• Collaboration: Sustaining ongoing commitment to and collaboration on accessibility practices within the team.

 • Maturity Model Adoption: Leading the adoption and implementation of an accessibility maturity model to help the organization improve over time.